When Should I Review Our SMS Manual?

 When reviewing an SMS manual, here are a few things to consider.

 Is the policy or procedure implemented as intended?
 Check in with the people who are affected by relevant policies and procedures in their day-to-day work.
 Does the documentation work in practice the way that it's outlined?
 If not, investigate the reasons why.
 Is it realistic to implement the policy or procedure as intended?
-Are changes are necessary?
+Are changes necessary?

 Is it working the way it's supposed to?
-Does the policy or procedure do what you hoped it would?
+Does the policy or risk management procedure do what you hoped it would?
 If not, is it helpful?
 Once again, check with those who use the manual the most and get their input.

 Is the information current and relevant?
 This may be the most important question.
 If the information is out of date or irrelevant, your employees will stop trusting the manual.
-Make sure to update any out of date information and remove irrelevant details.
+Make sure to update any out-of-date information and remove irrelevant details.

 How to Update the Manual

 Once you've decided to update or change part of the SMS manual, take it back to the drawing board.
 Identify the stakeholders in the process and involve as many as possible.
-When you include stakeholders, you save time in the long-run.
+When you include stakeholders, you save time in the long run.

 Document the comments from stakeholders, as well as the changes you plan to make.
 Use this information and revise your manual as needed.

 In some cases, your civil aviation authority must approve changes to the SMS manual.
 If necessary, submit your changes before distributing the new manual.
-Also remember to get any internal approvals you may need.
+Also, remember to get any internal approvals you may need.

 Finally, update your training materials to reflect changes to policies and procedures.
 Your training should be as trustworthy as your manual.